blaizard/bzd/tools/bdl/README.md

 The build step hhas for responsibility to gather dependencies and resolve symbols if the dependency flag is set.

+#### Symbol Map

+The symbol map object is created during the symbol resolution process.
+There is a ont to one relationship with a .bdl file and a symbol map.
+It consists of the following:
+- symbols: a symbols to element map.
+Elements in the symbol map contains all the information discovered after resolution.
+- parsed: the raw parsed elements output of the file.

+With the symbol map, one link symbols with their actual definition.

+##### In-Memory Representation

 #### Bdl Object

 The bdl object stage creates a symbol map of the current compilation unit and serializes the output to a file (for re-use purpose).